Sufficient conditions for perfect mixed tilings

 We define this formally in terms of hypergraphs.
 A \emph{$k$-graph} $J$ is a \emph{$k$-uniform} hypergraph, meaning that every edge contains $k$ vertices.
 We say that a vertex $v \in V(J)$ and an edge $f \in E(J)$ with $v \notin f$ are \emph{linked} in $J$ if there is an edge $e \in E(J)$ with $v \in e$ and $|e \cap f| = k-1$.
 Moreover, $J$ is \emph{linked} if every vertex is linked to an edge.

 In order to model graph structures with hypergraphs, we define the \emph{$k$-clique hypergraph}~$K_k(G)$ of a graph $G$ to be the $k$-graph with vertex set $V(G)$ where $\{v_1,\ldots,v_k\}$ is an edge if $\{v_1,\ldots,v_k\}$ induces a $k$-clique in~$G$.
-Properties of~$K_k(G)$ encode to potential divisibility issues when one aims to embed a $k$-chromatic graph $H$ into $G$.
+Properties of~$K_k(G)$ encode {the} potential divisibility issues when one aims to embed a $k$-chromatic graph $H$ into $G$.
 These properties are captured by the tight and loose component structure of the host graph, which we introduce now.